 Consistently ranked among the nation's top 30 athletic programs, BYU has won NCAA championships in football, men's track and field, men's golf, women's cross country, and men's volleyball.
 The Cougars have also won two NIT titles in men's basketball.

 The extramural sports program at BYU provides opportunities for students to participate on an intercollegiate level throughout the United States and Canada in team sports not designated NCAA.

-One of the best organized and most respected programs in the country, BYU's extramural sports program offers five sports for men (ice hockey, lacrosse, racquetball, rugby, and soccer) and one sport for women (racquetball).
+One of the best organized and most respected programs in the country, BYU's extramural sports program offers sports for men (ice hockey, lacrosse, racquetball, rugby, and soccer) and sports for women (racquetball, rugby, and lacrosse).
 Many of the teams have been nationally ranked during the last several years.